loganmoser/Fantasy-Football-ML-Project/README.md

 1. Pulls historical player-season stats and biographical data via [`nflreadpy`](https://github.com/nflverse/nflreadpy).
 2. Engineers position-specific features (efficiency ratios, age, years of experience, draft capital, year-over-year trends, etc.).
 3. Pairs each player's season stats with their **following** season's fantasy output, turning the problem into a supervised "predict next year from this year" regression task.
-4. Builds a stacked ensemble — Linear Regression, SGD Regression, KNN, and Gradient Boosting — whose out-of-fold predictions are fed as additional features into two neural network architectures (a simple feed-forward network and a wide & deep network).
+4. Builds a stacked ensemble: Linear Regression, SGD Regression, KNN, and Gradient Boosting.
+Whose out-of-fold predictions are fed as additional features into two neural network architectures (a simple feed-forward network and a wide & deep network).
 5. Evaluates both networks on validation data using RMSE and Spearman rank correlation, and blends their predictions for the final output.
 6. Applies the trained pipeline to the most recent season's stats to produce **rankings for the upcoming season**, adjusted for positional scarcity (Value Over Replacement Player) so QBs, RBs, TEs, and WRs can be compared on a single draft board.